Signature of 2HDM at Higgs Factories: Introduction

-At the LHC, due to the large theoretical uncertainties like the PDF and large experimental background, the precision measurements of the Higgs boson are rather challenging.
-In contrast, $e^+e^-$ colliders can offer us precision measurements on the production and decay properties of Higgs boson.
-At an 240 GeV $e^+e^-$ collider, the Higgs-strahlung process $e^+ e^- \to Zh$ is the dominant production channel for the Higgs boson, for which properties of Higgs boson can be reconstructed by using the recoiled $Z$ boson via its leptonic decay.
-For a center-of-mass energy of 240-250 GeV and an integrated luminosity of 250 fb$^{-1}$, ${\cal O}(10^5)$ Higgs bosons per year will be produced which can lead to a measurement of the Higgs couplings at percent level \cite{Peskin:2012we,Blondel:2013rn,Belusevic:2012sg}.
-At the international linear collider (ILC) expriments \cite{Baer:2013cma}, the luminosity is expected to be high and a quite small experimental error is expected.
-Correspondingly, precise theoretical predictions to the physical observables related to Higgs boson are required.
+At the LHC, due to the large theoretical uncertainties like the Parton Distribution Function (PDF) and large experimental background, the precision for the measured Higgs boson couplings can reach $4\%-6\%$ or so at 300 fb$^{-1}$ \cite{CMS:2018qgz} .
+In contrast, due to its clean environment, an $e^+e^-$ collider can perform precision measurements on the production and decay of the observed Higgs boson.
+For example, at 240 GeV $e^+e^-$ collider, the Higgs-strahlung process $e^+ e^- \to Zh$ is the dominant Higgs production channel, where the Higgs boson can be reconstructed by using the recoiled $Z$ boson via its leptonic decay \cite{GarciaAbia:1999kv}.
+When a sufficiently large dataset is accumulated, say 1 ab$^{-1}$, the projected precision for the vertex $ZZh$ can reach to $0.1\%$ or so \cite{CEPCStudyGroup:2018ghi}.
+For a center-of-mass energy of 240-250 GeV and an integrated luminosity of 250 fb$^{-1}$ for each of the two detectors in each year, a total ${\cal O}(10^6)$ Higgs bosons can be produced in a 10 year running (a total integrated luminosity can be estimated as 5 ab$^{-1}$), which can lead to a precision of those currently measured Higgs couplings around a percent level or less \cite{Asner:2013psa,Peskin:2012we,Blondel:2013rn,Belusevic:2012sg,CEPCStudyGroup:2018ghi}.
+At the international linear collider (ILC) experiments \cite{Baer:2013cma}, the luminosity of Higgs-factory run can be around 250 fb$^{-1}$ at $\sqrt{s}=250$ GeV.
+The production rate of Higgs bosons from the Higgs-strahlung process can be enhanced when polarized beams \cite{MoortgatPick:2005cw} are used.
+However, at $\sqrt{s}=500$ GeV and/or $\sqrt{s}=800$ GeV, the vector-boson fusion process $WW \to h$ can be dominant \cite{MoortgatPick:2005cw} and ILC will have the capability to reach a precision around 1\% for most of Higgs couplings \cite{Moortgat-Picka:2015yla}.
+Correspondingly, precise theoretical predictions to the physical observables related to Higgs bosons, like cross sections and branching ratios, are required.